The Grief I Deserved

 Nala, on the other hand, could not have cared less.

 Nope.
 She slept like a log and farted through my grief like she'd never even met the cat.
 It was jarring, honestly.
-Like damn, girl, she’s just…dead to you?
+Like, damn, girl, she’s just…dead to you?
 Literally?

-But it also reminded me that Nala’s loss will hurt me, too.
+It also reminded me that Nala’s eventual loss will hurt me, too.
 We’ll all feel that one.
+She’s been here through every chapter of this crazy life of ours.

 So to anyone I ever silently judged for falling apart over a pet: I get it now.